-- 205. The contractor will ensure that workers are briefed on proper waste management and good housekeeping at worker camps is enforced.
-Separate bins for "biodegradable" and "non-biodegradable" for staff quarters and worker camps, and a separate bin for hazardous waste.
-Waste storage areas will be identified until these are collected by the municipal trucks.
+206. The contractor will ensure that workers are briefed on proper waste management and good housekeeping at worker camps enforced.
+Separate bins for "bio-degradable" and "non-biodegradable" for staff quarters and worker camps, and a separate bin for hazardous waste.
+Waste storage areas will be identified and transported to the closest waste collection site, near Kharbandi.
 Hazardous waste will be stored separately and disposed with the guidance of Thromde.

-Demolition waste will be removed from the site daily and disposed at designated disposal sites. - 206.
-If required by the Thromde, the demolition and construction waste will be transported along the designated route, and during specific times if specified in waste disposal permit without any spillage along the route (and the route will be cleaned if spillage occurs).
-Again, if required by Thromde, the waste dumped will be levelled and compacted, and the Thromde Officer will be updated on quantities disposed.
+207. If required by the Thromde, the construction waste will be transported along the designated route, and during specific times if specified in waste disposal permit without any spillage along the route (and the route will be cleaned if spillage occurs).
+Again, if required by Thromde, the waste dumped will be leveled and compacted, and the Thromde Officer updated on quantities disposed.
+The budget for this will be included in the contract cost.